 Looking for innovative last mile solutions

-The Innovation Challenge for Moving People and Parcels will be launched on August 13th with an open call which ends on September 7th.
-In the beginning of October the selected teams will be invited to join in a workshop and the winners will be offered the possibility to run a pilot in the district.
+The Innovation Challenge for Moving People and Parcels will be launched during Fall 2018.
+The selected teams will be invited to join in a workshop and the winners will be offered the possibility to run a pilot in the district.

 The challenge will focus on the service networks of mobility, especially last mile solutions for transporting people and parcels.
 Traditionally, people and parcel deliveries have been separate ecosystems due to regulatory issues and traditions.
 Recent developments in mobility will provide grounds to merge these ecosystems.
 Consumer demand for new mobility solutions based on sharing economy is also rising.